mahdi-shafiei/STAT-4830/README.md

 # Stat 4830: Numerical optimization for data science and machine learning

+AKA:
-AKA: How to train your model
+1. How to train your model
+2. Optimization in PyTorch
+3. Intro to graduate student descent

 See a rough outline of the course [here](rough_outline.md).